jojo786/awsS3-multipart-upload-script/README.md

 ### Steps to use this script

-1. Create a large 100GB file in Linux, e.g `truncate --size 100G 100GFile`
+1. Create a large 100GB file in Linux, e.g `truncate --size 100G 100GBFile`
-2. Split it into 100MB parts with `split -b 100M 100GFile` - this will create lots of 100MB files each with names that begin with `x`
+2. Split it into 100MB parts with `split -b 100M 100GBFile` - this will create lots of 100MB files each with names that begin with `x`
 3. Set permissions: `chmod +x multipart-file-upload-s3.sh`
 4. Create the `logs` directory: `cd awsS3-multipart-upload-script && mkdir logs`
-5. Run: `time ./multipartupload.sh LargeFile mybucket 10` - See **variables** below for more information.
+5. Run: `time ./multipartupload.sh 100GBFile mybucket 10` - See **variables** below for more information.

 The script will start reading your current directory for files with names that begin with `x`, will take the MD5 checksum of them and parse it to the S3 API as the `--content-md5` parameter, and then it will start uploading each file to the specified `bucket`.
 It uploads parts/files in parallel, set by the value `N`.
 So if set to 10, it will upload 10 parts at a time.